Siege of Riga (1709–1710): Background

-Progress of the siege
+Siege

 Autumn–winter

 When the Russian troops arrived, Stromberg ordered the destruction of the pontoon bridge across the river and the abandonment of Kobronschanz, evacuating the Swedish troops there to Riga.
 An artillery battery was installed in the fort, which was occupied by the Russian troops without a single shot being fired.
 In addition, in order to exclude assistance to the Swedes from the sea, Russian troops installed artillery batteries on both banks of the river between Riga and the fortress of Dunamunde, located at the mouth of the Dvina.
 A bridge was built seven kilometres above Riga for the interaction of Russian units located on both sides of the river.

 On 10 (21) November (according to other sources, 9 (20) November) Peter the Great arrived near Riga for one day and personally fired three shots at the city, thus starting a long bombardment of the fortress.
 Initially the bombardment was ineffective, as the Russian field artillery could not get the cannonballs across the Dvina River.
 At the end of November, most of the Russian army under the command of Sheremetev was withdrawn to Courland and settled for winter quarters in Mitava.
 Only the six thousandth detachment under the command of Anikita Repnin remained near Riga, which continued the siege works.

 On 2 (13) December the siege work was completed.
 By the same time, heavy Russian artillery arrived near Riga, which settled in Kobronschanz and began a devastating bombardment of Riga.
 The shelling was particularly effective on 12 (23) December, when the tower of the Riga citadel, where the powder cellar was located, caught fire.
 The ensuing explosion killed about 800 people.